Idle Sites Redevelopment

 - Grant funds may not be used for environmental work occurring on properties in which the current owner is also a causer who possessed or controlled the contaminant(s) on the site.

-Preference will be given to sites that are located in high-density urban areas or in central business districts.
-An approved redevelopment plan demonstrating committed local and private investment that will likely provide for economic benefits such as increased generation of property taxes, reduced urban sprawl, use of existing infrastructure, reduction of environmental risk, and the creation of full-time permanent jobs will increase the competitiveness of a proposed project.
+Applicants must provide a signed resolution by the governing elected body authorizing the submittal of an application to the ISR Program and an approved redevelopment plan demonstrating committed local and private investment that will likely provide for economic benefits such as increased generation of property taxes, reduced urban sprawl, use of existing infrastructure, reduction of environmental risk, and the creation of full-time permanent jobs.

 WEDC will take the following into account when considering an Idle Industrial Sites Redevelopment Program grant: